 Online college can often be preferred, especially in today’s day and age.
 With the flexibility and versatility of digital courses, Life Pacific University can be a great option for many students.
 Not only does it help your school fit into your schedule, but it also helps you get post-secondary schooling while continuing your current responsibilities.

 That said, Life Pacific University offers a good blend of on-campus and online learning opportunities.
 Students can opt to enroll in the residential graduate program, the online undergraduate program, or the online graduate program.
 Like Bethesda University, Life Pacific University focuses on Christianity with college learning.

 There is a diverse assortment of undergraduate programs students can consider, including:

 - Media and Communications

 - Organizational Management

 As you move onto the graduate programs, you’ll find the offerings are less diverse.
 Currently, Life Pacific University offers six online master’s degree programs:

 - Strategic Leadership

 - Theological Studies

-If you’re simply interested in learning the fundamentals of a course without working towards a degree, consider these two non-degree programs:
+If you’re simply interested in learning the fundamentals of a course without working towards a degree, consider these four certificate programs: